hochstjo/hello-world/README.md

 Playground repository

-MASTER: production branch
+README-EDITS: copy of production branch used for making changes

-For any new development:
-1. first create a copy of MASTER and give it a reasonable name.
-2. Work on that copy branch.
-3. when finished (coding and testing) and accepted for production, merge is into the MASTER branch.
+After completion of coding and testing and accpetance of the changes this will be merged back into the production branch.